agamjotsingh18/sheetssync/README.md

 # Google Sheets and Database Synchronization

-**SheetsSync** project demonstrates a solution for real-time synchronization between Google Sheets and a database (e.g., MySQL).
+**SheetSync** project demonstrates a solution for real-time synchronization between Google Sheets and a database (e.g., MySQL).
 The goal is to ensure consistency between the data in Google Sheets and the database by automatically synchronizing changes in both directions.

 ![SheetsSync](logo-sheetssync.png)